dsmilie/dsmilie.github.io/worldbankproject.md

 * The top 3 countries by the amount owed to the IDA, Bangladesh, Pakistan, and India, share borders (and were all part of the British Raj)
 * The amount that Tanzania owes to the IDA has increased by nearly $1.8 billion dollars in the past year

-Below is the analysis I did to understand how the data was structured, what SQL to use to filter and group the data, and how I used subqueries to calculate year-over-year differences in different loan-related metrics.
+Below is the analysis I did to understand how the data was structured, what SQL to use to filter and group the data, and how I used CTEs to calculate year-over-year differences in different loan-related metrics.

 ### Data Exploration:
 Initially, I executed a basic SELECT * query to understand the structure of the data, where I found that each row represented various amounts associated with a loan (borrowed, repaid, owed, etc.) for a specific project on a given date.
 In order to ensure I was using the most recent data, I filtered the End_of_Period field to the latest date using the following SQL statement: